 Dramatic commissions hold centre-stage in the vast Turbine Hall of Tate Modern, a former Bankside power station.
 Families, students, sightseers and locals all flock here to the tune of nearly 4 million visitors a year.
 The galleries are arranged by theme rather than date so dive in to see ever-changing displays of art by the likes of Picasso, Warhol, Dali and Rothko.
 Take a map: it’s not the easiest museum to navigate.

-Don’t miss: the additional grandstand views of St Paul’s and the river Thames.
+Don’t miss: I love popping in here to see an exhibition, then stopping for coffee and the additional grandstand views of St Paul’s Cathedral and the Millennium bridge.

 National Gallery